-- b) Inline Inspection Methodology: SNG must conduct instrumented ILI integrity assessments in accordance with 49 CFR 192.493, for each special permit inspection area for all threats identified in accordance with 49 CFR 192.919 and 192.921. - At a minimum, SNG must conduct ILI assessments for corrosion and denting with highresolution (HR) magnetic flux leakage (HR-MFL) and HR deformation tools with deformation-extended sensor arms not limited by pig cups. - ii) For near-neutral or high-pH SCC (cracking threat), SNG must use an ILI tool that will identify tight cracks. - iii) A special permit segment with electric flash-welded (EFW) pipe must have an ILI tool assessment run for hard spots and cracking from hard spots. - iv) In a special permit inspection area that has experienced pipe or girth weld leaks or ruptures due to soil movement or the threat has been identified, SNG must run inertial measurement unit (IMU) and HR-deformation ILI tools for detection and remediation of strains and denting of the pipe body and girth welds from soil or pipe movements that impair pipeline integrity.
-Remediation must be conducted as determined by Condition 13(j) Pipe and Soil Movement. - c) Inline Inspection Assessment Intervals: SNG must conduct initial assessments and reassessments for the special permit inspection area in accordance with the following: - i) Initial ILI assessments must be conducted as follows: - (1) If the special permit segment has EFW pipe, it must be assessed for hard spots within 18 months of the special permit grant date. - (2) If cracking has been identified as a threat for the extended special permit segment, it must be assessed within 18 months of the special permit grant date. - (3) All other identified threats must be assessed within two (2) years of the special permit grant date.
+- b) Inline Inspection Methodology: STT must conduct instrumented ILI integrity assessments in accordance with 49 CFR 192.493, for the special permit inspection area for all threats identified in accordance with 49 CFR 192.919 and 192.921. - At a minimum, STT must conduct ILI assessments for corrosion and denting with highresolution (HR) magnetic flux leakage (HR-MFL) and HR deformation tools with deformation-extended sensor arms not limited by pig cups. - ii) For near-neutral or high-pH SCC (cracking threat), STT must use an ILI tool that will identify tight cracks. - iii) A special permit segment with electric flash welded (EFW) pipe must have an ILI tool assessment run for hard spots and cracking from hard spots. - iv) If the special permit inspection area has experienced pipe or girth weld leaks or ruptures due to soil movement or the threat has been identified, STT must run inertial measurement unit (IMU) and HR-deformation ILI tools for detection and remediation of strains and denting of the pipe body and girth welds from soil or pipe movements that impair pipeline integrity.
+Remediation must be conducted as determined by Condition 13(j) Pipe and Soil Movement. - c) Inline Inspection Assessment Intervals: STT must conduct initial assessments and reassessments for the special permit inspection area in accordance with the following: - i) Initial ILI assessments must be conducted as follows: - If the special permit segment has EFW pipe, it must be assessed for hard spots within 18 months of the special permit grant date. - (2) If cracking has been identified as a threat for the extended special permit segment, it must be assessed within 18 months of the special permit grant date.

-&lt;sup>18 The crack ILI tool must be comparable to an electro-magnetic acoustic transducer (EMAT) ILI tool.
+&lt;sup>17 The crack ILI tool must be comparable to an electro-magnetic acoustic transducer (EMAT) ILI tool.

-&lt;sup>19 SNG may propose an alternative assessment method for SCC (such as spike hydrostatic testing in accordance with 49 CFR 192.506) to the Director, PHMSA Southern Region, with a copy of the proposal to the Director, PHMSA Engineering and Research Division.
-SNG must receive a "no objection" letter from the Director, PHMSA Southern Region, prior to implementing any alternative assessment methods for SCC.
+&lt;sup>18 STT may propose an alternative assessment method for SCC (such as spike hydrostatic testing in accordance with 49 CFR 192.506) to the Director, PHMSA Central Region, with a copy of the proposal to the Director, PHMSA Engineering and Research Division.
+STT must receive a "no objection" letter from the Director, PHMSA Central Region, prior to implementing any alternative assessment methods for SCC.